Restore Your Natural Breasts in Austin

 Your Austin Breast Implant Removal Consultation

 All breast augmentation patients have different anatomy and objectives.
 The same is true of explantation patients.
 When you visit Austin Plastic & Reconstructive Surgery for your initial consultation, you’ll have an in-depth conversation with your plastic surgeon about your concerns and goals, and your surgeon will perform a physical examination of your implants and breast tissue.
-Dr. Fisher and Dr. Kurtovic are accomplished breast surgeons who offer meticulous surgical technique and a caring, professional approach.
-They will ensure you are aware of every option available to you, so you are empowered to make the best decisions for yourself.
+Dr. Fisher is an accomplished breast surgeon who offers meticulous surgical technique and a caring, professional approach.
+She will ensure you are aware of every option available to you, so you are empowered to make the best decisions for yourself.